Cryptos(Bitcoin, Ethereum, Litecoin) IRA

 - Regal Assets

 The PENSCO Trust Company is a relatively unknown company, and very little is known about how good they are when it comes to accepting bitcoin.
 The Millennium Trust Company and The Entrust Group, meanwhile, do seem to accept bitcoins in their IRAs, although their websites do not make it clear that they actually do.
-This means that it may be difficult to receive proper support through them.
-It is for these reasons that Regal Assets is the recommended option to go to.
+And none of them seem to be fully regulated to do this.
+This means that it may be difficult to receive proper support through them, and there might be issue once they got shut down by regulators in the future.
+It is for these reasons that Regal Assets is the recommended option to go to, as they’re fully licensed and regulated to do so.

-Regal Assets has been leading the precious metals IRA industry for years, and has only recently started to accept bitcoins in their IRA.
-However, they are leading the way in terms of making sure that people can actually use this asset.
-This company has got a very good reputation with an A+ rating from BBB (Better Business Bureau), an “AAA” from BCA (Business Consumer Alliance), 5 stars from over thousand of happy customer reviews on Trustlink, no clients’ complaints, and zero fraud lawsuit so far.
+Regal Assets has been leading the precious metals IRA industry for years, and has only recently started to accept cryptos in their IRA.
+(Cash deal is also available for those who just want a fully secured and regulated way to invest in cryptos.)
+They are leading the way in terms of making sure that people can actually use these assets.
+This company has got a very good reputation with an “AAA” rating from BCA (Business Consumer Alliance), 5 stars from over thousand of happy customer reviews on Trustlink, no clients’ complaints, and zero fraud lawsuit so far.

 - That it is a decentralized form of currency, free from government policies and bank manipulation